aniketk13/LegalVault/README.md

 - 📑 Centralized Document Management: Keep your finger on the pulse of your documents with the 'My Docs' screen, which provides an overview of all documents queued for signatures, ensuring a bird's-eye view of your workflow.

 - 🔏 Biometric Document Signatures: With a simple click, enter the realm of document authentication.
-Utilize biometric authentication powered by Dropbox Sign to endorse documents securely.
+Utilize biometric authentication combined with Dropbox Sign to endorse documents securely.
 Your signature, unique and irreplaceable, solidifies the document's authenticity.

 - 🌐 Secure Decentralized Storage: Upon receiving endorsements from all signatories, the document takes its permanent place in a highly secure decentralized storage.
 Wrapped in an impenetrable tamper seal, the document's integrity remains unscathed.

 - 🔀 Modification with Signer Agreement: Navigate the delicate terrain of document modification with the unanimous consent of all signatories.
-However, bear in mind that any alterations trigger the voiding of the tamper seal, obfuscating the hash/path of the decentralized storage.
+However, bear in mind that any alterations trigger the voiding of the tamper seal, obfuscating the hash/path of the agreement in its decentralized storage.
 The document generation process must then commence anew.

 - 📅 Comprehensive Modification History: Gain unparalleled insights into document evolution.
 Explore the detailed history of modifications, complete with timestamps and user attributions, enabling you to track every transformation.